 Not sure what Halloween will look like this year?
 You should still make sure your budget is prepared.

 Do your Thanksgiving (or Christmas) plans involve traveling?
 Make sure you build that into your budget.
 A little extra gas money, or saving for flights – whatever that looks like for your family, you’ll make the festivities less stressful by planning ahead.

 Pumpkin.
 Spice.
 Everything.
 I get it!
-I have fallen off the pumpkin spice train, but I do love to try new recipes at this time of year!
+I love to try new recipes at this time of year.
 That means a little increase in my food budget.
-You don’t need to add a whole new line for nutmeg on your budget, but if you like to get into the kitchen more at this time of year, bump up your food budget a bit to make sure you are prepared.
+You don’t need to add a whole new line for nutmeg on your budget, but if you like to get into the kitchen more when the weather chills and the leaves start falling, bump up your food budget a bit to make sure you are prepared.